Trace monoid: Trace

 is commonly referred to as the natural homomorphism or canonical homomorphism.
 That the terms natural or canonical are deserved follows from the fact that this morphism embodies a universal property, as discussed in a later section.

 One will also find the trace monoid denoted as $M(\Sigma,I)$ where $I$ is the independency relation.
-Confusingly, one can also find the commutation relation used instead of the independency relation (it differs by including all the diagonal elements).
+One can also find the commutation relation used instead of the independency relation; it differs from the independency relation by also including all the diagonal elements of $\Sigma \times \Sigma$ since letters "commute with themselves" in a free monoid of strings of those letters.